Access a list of approved testing facilities in ROVER.

 - or both.

-The test results may be used as supporting evidence by applicants for the grant of a type approval, component type approval and Model Report approval to demonstrate compliance with vehicle standards.
+The test results may be used as supporting evidence by applicants for type approvals, component type approvals and Model Report approvals to demonstrate compliance with vehicle standards.

-If a test facility registered in RVCS wishes to continue to test road vehicles or road vehicle components for compliance with the applicable road vehicle standards, it must apply for a testing facility approval under the new RVS legislation.
+If a test facility registered in RVCS intends to continue to test road vehicles or road vehicle components for compliance with the applicable road vehicle standards, it must apply for a testing facility approval under the RVS legislation.

-An individual or company that carries out testing on road vehicles and road vehicle components may apply for a testing facility approval.
+An individual or company that tests road vehicles and road vehicle components may apply for a testing facility approval.

-A testing oversight body, (an individual or company with accredited authorisation and technical qualifications to witness the testing of road vehicles or road vehicle components) may also apply for a testing facility approval.
+A testing oversight body, (an individual or company with accredited authorisation and technical qualifications to witness the testing of road vehicles or road vehicle components) may also apply for a testing facility approval, further information about testing oversight bodies is in the Guide to testing facilities.

 List of approved testing facilities

-To view the list of approved testing facilities, please visit ROVER.
-The list of approved testing facilities will be regularly updated.
-Please note testing facilities may opt out of having their details published even if they have been approved.
+A list of approved testing facilities is available on the ROVER portal homepage.
+The list is updated regularly.
+Testing facilities may opt out of having their details published even if they have been approved.